 An added advantage of this MEng Architectural Engineering (International) course is that one semester is spent studying engineering through the medium of English in a partner university overseas.
-They include universities in countries such as France, Germany, Italy, the USA, Australia, Canada and more.
+In the past, our students have visited Hong Kong, the United States, Canada, Australia and New Zealand.

 The four-year MEng degree allows you to use the last two years of study to expand and strengthen your knowledge in architectural engineering.
 You will benefit from advanced learning in design and management and an appreciation of the techniques needed to manage and organise a multidisciplinary engineering design project.